Risk Analysis: Underlying Guidelines for Project Management

 In addition to risk registers and matrixes, a variety of tools are available to help you with risk analysis.

-However, project management software often comes with enough risk management features, allowing you to document and track risks more efficiently without having to expand your toolset in terms of software.
+One of the benefits of project management software is that it often comes with enough risk management features, allowing you to document and track risks more efficiently without having to expand your toolset in terms of software.

 Some solutions also come with the ability to create automation and great layouts for managing risks, which helps you prioritize, assign tasks, and monitor threats in real-time.